 Habitual parking violators will be booted and/or towed.
 Tow and Boot Fees are the responsibility of the violator.
-The Boot Fee is \$25 and can be paid to the Student Payment Center in University Hall.
+The Boot Fee is \$25 and can be paid at the Cashier's Office in University Hall.

 A complete code of motor vehicle regulations may be found in the Student Handbook and the University Police Department.
-For more information, visit the University Police Web site at http://police.colstate.edu.
+For more information, visit the University Police website at http://police.colstate.edu.